KtorZ/_blog_/_posts/2015-10-26-titanium,_alloy_and_es6.markdown

 .app/lib/babel/polyfill.js
 {% endhighlight %}

-Great, now, let's creaste a little hook for *Alloy* using an *alloy.jmk* file.
+Great, now, let's create a little hook for *Alloy* using an *alloy.jmk* file.
 We'll put a hook before alloy compilation to transcompile all our original sources to something ES5-compatible.
 So, create an `alloy.jmk` and place it into the `.app` folder with the following content: